ooke/lesskey/README.md

    - `[seq]`
      The S/Key sequence number, default is 99 and should only be changed if you really understand what you do.

+   - `[desc]`
+     Description of the name, if nothing entered, then the system will put the current date in there automatically.
+I copy paste new names always with the date, to know later the date I have generated the password on.

 1. Enter your master password and you can directly copy your generated password